PearCoding/Ignis/docs/src/scene/pexpr.rst

     }

 Currently only the types ``number`` for ``num``, ``vector`` for ``vec3`` and ``color`` for ``vec4`` are available.
 The given ``value`` can not be a PExpr!
-The above defined parameters have precedence over texture names, but not the above defined special variables and constants.

-Property names starting with an ``_`` are considered read-only and can not be changed within the viewer or cli.

 ..
 NOTE:: Defining color with alpha is currently not supported.
-Use an array of three numbers to define color.
+Use an array of **three** numbers to define color.

+The above defined parameters have precedence over texture names, but not the already defined special variables and constants in the previous section.

+Property names starting with an ``_`` are considered read-only and can not be changed within the viewer.
+You may have to press ``F4`` to open up the property view in ``igview``.

+The command line options ``--Pi``, ``--Pn``, ``--Pv`` and ``--Pc`` allow setting the parameters to a different value at the start of the rendering.
+Using the command line parameters allow changing internal and read-only flagged parameters as well.

 Functions
 ---------